I build infrastructure for decisions that can't afford to be wrong.

 What I Did

 As CMO and CPO, I helped design, build, and scale the platform — leading brand, growth, and product.
-We built a system that made energy visible and actionable for everyday consumers.
+We built something that made energy genuinely transparent and actionable for everyday consumers.
+What we didn't fully account for — and what our capital partners were structurally unprepared for — was the climate variable.
+Our investors came from traditional energy.
+They understood margin extraction, not platform resilience in a climate-volatile environment.

 Outcome